 Sustainable Technologies Getting the Digital Fix Right

 Is digital technology the Holy Grail, the solution to all our global environmental problems, or actually part of the problem?
-Green IT specialist Niklas Jordan weighs the pros and cons of digitization.
+Green IT specialist Niklas Jordan weighs the pros and cons of digitisation.

 By Niklas Jordan“Don’t panic!
 Digitizing will solve the problem for us.”
 Suchlike reassurances are touted as a matter of course nowadays in many a social, political and business domain.
 But should we really pin our hopes on ever-increasing digitization or are we merely shirking our responsibility for thinking about our own actions?